Thanks for your interest in proposing a session at WITS. Read on to learn more about what we’re looking for.

 I’ve presented at WITS before.
 Do I have to submit a proposal?
 Can I present the same session again?

 Yes, you have to submit a proposal even if you’ve presented at WITS before.
-No, you cannot present the same session again.
+No, you cannot present the same session two years in a row.
 We prefer to offer new and relevant sessions at our events each year.
 What was relevant last year may not apply this year.
-That said, if you have presented a session at WITS North America and would like to bring it to WITS Europe (or vice versa), we are open to considering that.
+That said, if you have updated your presentation, you are welcome to propose it again for two years after you initially presented it (so if you presented it in 2018, you may propose it again for 2020).
+Additionally, we are open to considering you bringing a session you presented at WITS North America to WITS Europe (and vice versa).
 Please propose your session through the form on this page, even if you have already presented it at WITS.